American Morse code

 American Morse Code — also known as Railroad Morse — is the latter-day name for the original version of the Morse Code, developed in the mid-1840s by Samuel Morse and Alfred Vail for their electric telegraph.
 The "American" qualifier was added because, after most of the rest of the world adopted "International Morse Code," the companies that continued to use the original Morse Code were mainly located in the United States.
 American Morse is now nearly extinct—it is most frequently seen in American railroad museums and American Civil War reenactments—and "Morse Code" today virtually always means the International Morse which supplanted American Morse.

 History

-American Morse Code was first used on the Baltimore-Washington telegraph line, a telegraph line constructed between Baltimore, Maryland, and the old Supreme Court chamber in the Capitol building in Washington, D.C.
+American Morse Code was first used on the Baltimore–Washington telegraph line, constructed between Baltimore, Maryland, and the old Supreme Court chamber in the Capitol building in Washington, D.C.
 The first public message "What hath God wrought" was sent on May 24, 1844, by Morse in Washington to Alfred Vail at the Baltimore and Ohio Railroad (B&O) "outer depot" (now the B&O Railroad Museum) in Baltimore.
 The message is a Bible verse from Numbers 23:23, chosen for Morse by Annie Ellsworth, daughter of the Governor of Connecticut.
 The original paper tape received by Vail in Baltimore is on display in the Library of Congress in Washington, D.C.

 The first public telegram in America, "What hath God wrought" sent by Samuel Morse in 1844.

 In its original implementation, the Morse Code specification included the following: